agahfurkan/NewsApplicationWithWeka/README.md

 - Go to the Firebase Console and navigate to your project:
 - Select the Auth panel and then click the Sign In Method tab.
 - Click Google and turn on the Enable switch, then click Save.
-- Click edit icon and get Web client id and paste it to gradle.properties file using "firebaseClientKey" key.
+- Click edit icon and get Web client id and paste it to local.properties file using "firebaseClientKey" key.
 ###### Firebase Database
 - Select the Database panel and then click the Rules Method tab.
 ```javascript